kulvait/KPCT_perfviz/README.md

-# Perfusion visualization
+# KPCT Perfusion visualization

 Visualization of perfusion parameters.
 Computation of TTP, MTT, CBV, CBF.
+Exporting volume series of time attenuation curves or time resolved CT volumes based on the underlying model.

+TST model of dimension reduction works with apriori-knowledge or engineer bases, two bases of real polynomials Legendre and Chebyshev and trigonometric functions.

+## Perfusion maps processing

+Deconvolution based model for computing these parameters is described in the paper [Time separation technique with the basis of trigonometric functions as an efficient method for flat detector CT brain perfusion imaging](https://arxiv.org/abs/2110.09438).

+It is derived from the model in [Fieselmann et.al.
+2011](http://dx.doi.org/10.1155/2011/467563) but the CBF computation can be modified by so called CBF time parameter.
+Using this parameter and setting it to 6s in accordance to [DEFUSE3 study protocol](https://clinicaltrials.gov/ProvidedDocs/15/NCT02586415/Prot_001.pdf) shall make MTT a better indicator of colateral flow.

 ## Submodules